-Spring SST anomalies are particularly strengthened by a two-way coupling between ocean and jet stream.
-This happens as soon as the north Atlantic jet migrates northward with the change of seasons (Wolf et al., 2020; Ossó et al., 2020).
-Indeed we see that sharp meridional SST gradients are co-located with jet stream position over the Atlantic (Fig. 7A,D).
-Strong u300 anomalies are present in week -3 to 0, and show a stronger and narrower Atlantic jet as compared to the broader climatological mean jet (green contours, Fig. 7D).
-In the case without SST tripole, and without a t2m response in week 3-6, the jet is less strong (Fig. 7F).
-Strong and narrow jets form better waveguides (Manola et al., 2013; White et al., 2022), and in this case precede the succession of pressure anomalies extending from the Pacific to Atlantic (Fig. 7H).
+2020).
+Indeed, we see that sharp meridional SST gradients are co-located with a jet stream position over the Atlantic (Fig. 7a, d).
+Strong $u{300}$ anomalies are present in weeks -3 to 0, and show a stronger and narrower Atlantic jet than the broader climatological mean jet (green contours, Fig. 7d).
+In the case without an SST tripole, and without a t2m response in weeks 3-6, the jet is less strong (Fig. 7f).
+Strong and narrow jets form better waveguides (Manola et al., 2013; White et al., 2022), and in this case precede the succession of pressure anomalies extending from the Pacific to the Atlantic (Fig. 7h).
 We therefore deduce that the seasonal interplay of SST tripole and Atlantic jet could modulate the sub-seasonal teleconnection by longitudinally guiding QSRWs from the west Pacific towards Europe.